-The NIF Bioimaging Facility provides access to advanced in vivo micro-CT and multispectral imaging, and the NIF Flagship magnetic resonance imaging (MRI) instrument.
+The NIF Bioimaging Facility provides access to advance in vivo micro-CT, multispectral fluorescence and bioluminescence imaging, high frequency ultrasound and photoacoustic imaging and the NIF Flagship magnetic resonance imaging (MRI) instrument.

-These systems can image anaesthetised small research animals such as mice and rats non-invasively.
+These systems can image anaesthetised small animals such as mice and rats non-in-invasively with real time physiological monitoring including respiration, animal temperature and heart rate.
 Animals can be imaged in real time and cells, protein or bacteria tracked over time, to provide a more biologically relevant understanding of tumour growth, disease progression or mechanisms of drug action.

 In vivo fluorescence imaging